TaoK/PoorMansTSqlFormatter/README.txt

  - Command-line formatter utility download
  - SSMS Add-in download
  - Compiled library download
- - Supporting Mono (the library code undoubtedly already does, but I'd like to make it easy to build)
-   - Compiled mono library download
+ - Compiled mono library + bulk formatting tool download (eg for use on SVN server)
  - Documentation of Xml structure and class usage
  - Pakaging, NuGet and/or OpenWrap
    - Keeping track of versioning and documentation more carefully: http://semver.org/